 Sensitivity analysis is used to assess the change in value of the Credit Union's financial instruments against a range of incremental basis point changes in interest rates over a twelve month period.
 Interest rate shock analysis is calculated in a similar manner to sensitivity analysis but involves a more significant change of 100 basis points or greater in interest rates.
 Sensitivity analysis and interest rate shock analysis are calculated on a monthly basis and are reported to the ALCO committee.
-Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would increase net interest income by \$2,186 (2019 - \$2,197) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rate would decrease net interest income by \$177 (2019 - \$2,047) over the next 12 months.
+Based on current differences between financial assets and financial liabilities as at year-end, the Credit Union estimates that an immediate and sustained 100 basis point increase in interest rates would decrease net interest income by \$79 (2023 - decrease by \$99) over the next 12 months while an immediate and sustained 100 basis point decrease in interest rates would decrease net interest income by \$73 (2023 - increase by \$254) over the next 12 months.

-Other types of interest rate risk are basis risk (the risk of loss arising from changes in the relationship of interest rates which have similar but not identical characteristic; for example, the difference between prime rates and the Canadian Deposit Offering Rate) and prepayment risk (the risk of loss of interest income arising from the early repayment of fixed rate mortgages and loans), both of which are monitored on a regular basis and are reported to ALCO.
+Other types of interest rate risk are basis risk (the risk of loss arising from changes in the relationship of interest rates which have similar but not identical characteristic) and prepayment risk (the risk of loss of interest income arising from the early repayment of fixed rate mortgages and loans), both of which are monitored on a regular basis and are reported to ALCO.